openshift/openshift-velero-plugin/README.md

 ## Overview of Each Plugin

+### Common
+These backup and restore plugins are for resources that do not need custom logic in either the backup or restore process.
+For example, Deployment uses the common backup plugin.

+#### Backup Plugin
+- Set the BackupServerVersion annotation to correct server version
+- Set the BackupRegistryHostname annotation to the corect hostname

+#### Restore Plugin
+- Set the RestoreServerVersion annotation to correct server version
+- Set the RestoreRegistryHostname annotation to the corect hostname

 ### Build
 #### Restore Plugin
+- Skips restore of Build to allow Build Config to recreate it

 ### Build Config
 #### Restore Plugin
+- Update Secrets and Docker references according to the namespace mapping

 ### Cluster Role Binding
 #### Restore Plugin